mooreniemi/Transbucket_Rails/README.md

 ## [staging](https://dashboard-preview.heroku.com/apps/transbucket-staging)

 Staging is meant to run in the production environment, as close to actual production as possible.
+Every successful build on CI (based on every `git push` you do) will trigger a deployment on staging automatically.

-Deploying a branch to [staging](https://transbucket-staging.herokuapp.com/):
+If you need to deploying a branch to [staging](https://transbucket-staging.herokuapp.com/) manually:

-`git push staging fix_presenter:master`
+`git push staging your_branch:master`

 Connecting to staging to debug or run tasks: